Primary and Secondary School

 - I will notify any additional parent-helpers above the ratio that they will be required to pay the normal CWP entry fee on arrival.

-- I understand that any additional parent-helpers above the ratio that we (the school) will be paying for, receive a discounted entry fee, and are required to enter with the school, and I will ensure these additional parent-helpers know this also.
+- I understand that any additional parent-helpers above the ratio will pay the normal entry fee, and I will ensure these additional parent-helpers understand this also.

 - I will ensure that our bus driver is notified that our bus cannot be left outside the CWP entrance.